Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 ## Unit Testing
 - Comments - Whilst working on the admin panel, I encountered an error with

+- After I had added the review module, I encountered error with acessing the admin site and the main site.
+After examining the code and error message, it turned out to be a case of not having used a capital letter.
+This was fixed and the site (both main and admin) ran without issue.

 ## Intergration Testing

 ## System Testing